-Phycocyanin: Phycocyanin is the pigment responsible for algae’s blue-ish tint.
-Known for its antioxidant effects, phycocyanin has been shown to inhibit free radical activity, making it an excellent compound to support the detox process (5).
-Since phycocyanin is only found in blue-green algae, spirulina is one of the best sources, containing approximately 0.7–1.12 g per tbsp.
+Phycocyanin: This pigment responsible for algae’s bluish tint has been shown to inhibit free radical activity, making it an excellent compound to support the detox process (5).
+Since phycocyanin is only found in blue-green algae, spirulina is one of the best sources, containing approximately 0.7–1.12 g per tablespoon.

-Vitamin C: Vitamin C is another potent antioxidant.
-It's surprising to many that leafy greens like kale and spinach are great sources of vitamin C. But the queen of vitamin C is acerola (a type of cherry native to the tropical regions of the Western Hemisphere), which is made up of 20–25% vitamin C. All in all this adds up to 28% of your vitamin C D.V. per tbsp of SmarterGreens.
+Vitamin C: It's surprising to many that leafy greens like kale and spinach are great sources of vitamin C. But the queen of vitamin C is acerola, a type of cherry native to the tropical regions of the Americas, which is made up of 20–25% vitamin C. Each tablespoon of SmarterGreens contributes up to 28% towards your daily value of vitamin C.

-Polyphenols: Polyphenols are potent organic chemical compounds known for their protective and regenerative properties for body tissues (6).
-While polyphenols can be found in fruits, vegetables, herbs, and many other plants, matcha and green tea are especially well-known for their high content of polyphenol derivatives, primarily flavonoids such as catechins (7).
+Polyphenols: Polyphenols are potent organic chemical compounds known for their protective and regenerative properties on body tissues (6).
+While polyphenols can be found in fruit, vegetables, herbs, and many other plants, matcha and green tea are especially well-known for their high content of polyphenol derivatives, primarily flavonoids like catechins (7).

-Made with leafy greens, aquatic greens, and grasses, our SmarterGreens provides many different types of antioxidants and, therefore, can help to support phase 1 detoxification.
+Made with leafy greens, aquatic greens, and grasses, our SmarterGreens provides many different types of antioxidants that help to support phase 1 detoxification.
 Plus, all of our greens are dehydrated at low temperatures to preserve maximum antioxidant content.

-Unlike many commercial green juices, our SmarterGreens is also free of added sugars.
-Why is that relevant to detoxing?
-(1) High blood sugar levels can contribute to excessive free radical formation and oxidative stress and (2) a diet high in refined sugar promotes inflammation in the liver, compromising its ability to filter toxins in the body (8).
+Unlike many commercial green juices which are packed with sugar, our SmarterGreens contains only 1 g of sugar per serving.
+Why is that important for detoxing?
+High blood sugar levels can contribute to excessive free radical formation and oxidative stress.
+Plus, a diet high in refined sugars promotes inflammation in the liver, compromising its ability to filter toxins in the body (8).

-Try our SmarterBerries, made with nutrient-dense berries that are also a source of many antioxidants, such as polyphenols, and vitamins C and A.
+Try our SmarterBerries, made with nutrient-dense berries that are also a source of many antioxidants including polyphenols, and vitamins C and A. .